Should they be included in your retirement portfolio?

-VCTs can provide 30% income tax relief on new investments of up to £200,000 per tax year.
-They do not attract capital gains tax and they can pay regular tax-free dividends which makes them attractive for pension investors.
+VCTs can provide 30% income tax relief on new investments of up to £200,000 per tax year, they do not attract capital gains tax and they can pay regular tax-free dividends which makes them attractive for pension investors.

-Furthermore, shares in a VCT must be held for at least five years to keep the tax relief.
+However, shares in a VCT must be held for at least five years to keep the tax relief.
 If sold before that time, the tax benefit will be lost.

 Enterprise Investment Schemes.

-In contrast, Enterprise Investment Schemes (EIS) is a government scheme designed to help smaller companies raise finance.
+The EIS is a government scheme designed to help smaller companies raise finance.